 This is a chance for New Zealand’s young people to explore their own social identity and explore its impact on everyday life, gain a greater appreciation of our country’s diversity and develop skills to work together with other young people from wide-ranging areas of society.
 Southern Cross aims to build a network of emerging young leaders from diverse backgrounds who together aspire to enhance the progression and success of New Zealand’s minorities.

-If you're playing an active role in your community, contact us on 0800 688 927 to apply for one of our two open enrolment places on this course.
+If you're championing diversity in your community, contact us on 0800 688 927 to apply for our open enrolment places on this course.

-The 12 remaining course places are selected by community organisations across New Zealand, who have been appointed by the Human Rights Commission.
-In the past we've worked with: New Zealand Chinese Youth Trust, Baha'i Office of External Affairs, Franklin Family Support, Ngati Whatua, Refugee Youth Action Network, Connect2Sport, and Hindu Council.
+The remaining course places are nominated by community organisations across New Zealand, who have been appointed by the Human Rights Commission.
+In the past, we've worked with organisations such as New Zealand Chinese Youth Trust, Baha'i Office of External Affairs, Rainbow Youth, Ngati Whatua, Refugee Youth Action Network, Multicultural New Zealand, Refugees as Survivors and Hindu Council.

 The fitter you are, the more you will get out of your course.
 For our standard 8 or 21 day courses, you will need to be able to run 3km in under 25 minutes and complete a full day of activities.
 Some other courses have varying fitness requirements (eg Aspire, Discovery, Leaps and Bounds, Navigator and Compass)